humehe/VSAT-3D/README.md

 ![Alt text](./Figures/13CO-Line-Profile-stk-avg-250kms-crc-15as_msk_ms-1DGF-fit.jpg?raw=true "Stacked spectra computed COSMOS field.")

-Using this spectral profile a 2D image of the central channel at which the peak of emission is located and a collapsed 2D image considering +- fwhm of the line fitted:
+After this, to assess the channel at which the maximum was identified a 2D image can be generated and a collapsed 2D image considering the channaled defined by the fwhm previously fitted.

 ![Alt text](./Figures/13CO-CII_HATLAS-RDS-0-stk-avg-250kms-crc-15as_msk_ms-2DS.jpg?raw=true "Stacked spectra computed COSMOS field.")